ioos/soundcoop/README.md

 ### MyBinder
 Binder is an open-source tool that uses Kubernetes and JupyterHub
 * Requires an open source repository containing the notebook(s) and confirugation files
-* Builds a custom conda environment to run the code using the provided *environment.yml*
+* Builds a custom conda environment to run the code using the provided In `environment.yml'

 Please review the following content on the processing environments noted above
 * [Usage guidelines for MyBinder](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html)